 City Council Extends Emergency Ordinance Requiring Use of Face Coverings within City Limits

-Camden City Council has approved Emergency Ordinance 2020-025, which extends Emergency Ordinance 2020-017, requiring the use of face coverings within city limits.
-The current emergency ordinance will remain in effect until December 27, 2020.
+Camden City Council has approved Emergency Ordinance 2021-002, which extends Emergency Ordinance 2020-027, requiring the use of face coverings within city limits.
+The current emergency ordinance will remain in effect through March 28, 2021.

 According to the original emergency ordinance, a “Face Covering” shall mean a cloth, fabric, textile, or impervious material without holes, that covers both the mouth and nose, including but not limited to surgical masks, respirators, face shields, handmade masks, bandanas, neck gaiters, scarves or wraps.